Vice President for Research

 Christopher J. Cramer

-On November 12, 2018, Christopher J. Cramer became the University of Minnesota’s Vice President for Research, a position that oversees the University’s $900+ million research enterprise across all campuses and facilities and directly manages units responsible for sponsored projects, research and regulatory compliance, and technology commercialization, as well as eight interdisciplinary academic centers and institutes.
-He shares his thoughts and travels around UMN on Twitter at @VPRCramer.
+Since November 2018, Christopher J. Cramer has served as the University of Minnesota’s Vice President for Research, a position that oversees the University’s billion-dollar research enterprise across all campuses and facilities.
+Along with the OVPR Leadership Team, Chris manages units responsible for sponsored projects, research and regulatory compliance, and technology commercialization, as well as ten interdisciplinary academic centers and institutes.

 Chris joined the University of Minnesota in 1992 after earning his A.B. from Washington University in St. Louis and his Ph.D. from the University of Illinois, and then serving four years as an officer in the United States Army, including combat duty in Operation Desert Storm.

 2021 Arthur C. Cope Scholar (American Chemical Society)

 Editor-in-Chief and Associate Editor, Theoretical Chemistry Accounts (1997-2014); Associate Editor, Journal of Physical Organic Chemistry (1997-2018).

 Fellow: American Chemical Society, Alfred P. Sloan Foundation, and John Simon Guggenheim Foundation.

 Recent research support: US Department of Energy, National Science Foundation, and Defense Threat Reduction Agency.

 Author: Essentials of Computational Chemistry, Theories and Models (textbook); Statistical Molecular Thermodynamics (Coursera Massive Open Online Course).

 Appearances & Presentations